 Another way to think about the situation is that more data can be transmitted during each RTT on a high-speed network, so much so that a single RTT becomes a significant amount of time.
 Thus, while you wouldn’t think twice about the difference between a file transfer taking 101 RTTs rather than 100 RTTs (a relative difference of only 1%), suddenly the difference between 1 RTT and 2 RTTs is significant—a 100% increase.
 In other words, latency, rather than throughput, starts to dominate our thinking about network design.

 Perhaps the best way to understand the relationship between throughput and latency is to return to basics.
 The effective end-to-end throughput that can be achieved over a network is given by the simple relationship

-TransferTime = TransferSize / TransferTime
+Throughput = TransferSize / TransferTime

-where includes not only the elements of one-way identified earlier in this section, but also any additional time spent requesting or setting up the transfer.
+where TransferTime includes not only the elements of one-way identified earlier in this section, but also any additional time spent requesting or setting up the transfer.
 Generally, we represent this relationship as

 TransferTime = RTT + 1/Bandwidth x TransferSize

 We use in this calculation to account for a request message being sent across the network and the data being sent back.
-For example, consider a situation where a user wants to fetch a 1-MB file across a 1-Gbps with a round-trip time of 100 ms. The includes both the transmit time for 1 MB (1 / 1 Gbps 1 MB = 8 ms) and the 100-ms RTT, for a total transfer time of 108 ms. This means that the effective throughput will be
+For example, consider a situation where a user wants to fetch a 1-MB file across a 1-Gbps with a round-trip time of 100 ms. This includes both the transmit time for 1 MB (1 / 1 Gbps × 1 MB = 8 ms) and the 100-ms RTT, for a total transfer time of 108 ms. This means that the effective throughput will be

 1 MB / 108 ms = 74.1 Mbps